GoogleCloudPlatform/httplib2shim/README.rst

-This repo will be archived on November 1, 2022 as it is not actively maintained.
+This repo was archived on November 8, 2022.

 httplib2shim
 ============